RTrex/RTrex/README.md

 <div align = "center">
 <h1>Hi 👋, I'm Yash Shukla</h1>
 <h3>An electrical engineering undergrad.
-I have a passion for learning about new technologies and exploring the ever-evolving world of tech.</h3>
+I have a passion for learning about new technologies and exploring the ever-evolving world of tech.
+In my free time, I find joy in watching and playing football, fueling my passion for the sport.</h3>
 </div>
 <div align="center">
   <h3>Languages and Tools:</h3>